eadonj/true_rspecing/README.md

+Challenge from Week 7 at Dev Bootcamp to practice using Rspec.

 # Rails Rspec Challange

 In this challenge you will begin by git cloning an existing Rails application.
 Make sure you can start the Rails application by running ```bundle exec rails server```